 The “Documents” tab will help you to sort through documents and erase files you no longer need.
 These are categorized by “Large Files“, “Downloads“, “Unsupported Apps” and your “File Browser“.

 Take a look through your large files and delete out any you no longer require to free up some space.
-Please be aware though that if you click onto “Delete” this is immediate and that this does not go into the Trash Bin.
+Please be aware though that if you click on “Delete” this is immediate and that this does not go into the Trash Bin.

 Under the “Music” tab is worth checking to see if you have any old podcasts in there.
 Or music that you no longer need.

 Review and open your “Photos” and videos to see if there is any way you can free up some space there.
 I’d recommend using iCloud if you can.
-In this way, you can feel a little less anxious about deleting these type of files from your Mac.
+In this way, you can feel a little less anxious about deleting these types of files from your Mac.